kaan-donmez/cpp/README.md

+# C++ Projects

-# The projects I upload here are mostly for configuration purposes or small projects in C++.
+The projects I upload here are mostly for configuration purposes or small projects in C++.